edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 This environment variable overrides the [`-cp/--configProvider` command-line option](../CommonCommandLineOptions#config-provider).

+Overriding with a value of `none` disables the use of the Configuration Provider.

 !!! note
     All EdgeX service Docker images have this option set to `-cp=consul.http://edgex-core-consul:8500`.